siqili1230/zhuzm.github.io/_posts/Courses/2021-01-02-Causal-1 copy.md

 [Course Web](https://www.bradyneal.com/causal-inference-course)

-# Notes of Causal Inference
+# Notes of Causal Inference-1

 ## What Does Imply Causation?